unsplash/datasets/how-to/psql/README.md

 ### Server loading

-If you are loading the data directly on the PosggreSQL database host, then you can use [load-data-server.sql](load-data-server.sql).
+If you are loading the data directly on the PostgreSQL database host, then you can use [load-data-server.sql](load-data-server.sql).
 Make sure to replace `{path}` with the full directory to the files.
 No relative paths.

 ```sh
 $ psql -U {username} -d {database} -f load-data-server.sql